Salah856/AWS_WhitePapers_Summary/Wordpress_Best_Practices.md

 AWS recommends using the WordPress admin login page (/wp-login.php) for the health check because this page confirms both that the web server is running and that the web server is configured to serve PHP files correctly

+### Stateless web tier

+To take advantage of multiple web servers in an automatic scaling configuration, your web tier must be stateless.

+A stateless application is one that needs no knowledge of previous interactions and stores no session information.
+In the case of WordPress, this means that all end users receive the same response, regardless of which web server processed their request.
+A stateless application can scale horizontally since any request can be serviced by any of the available compute resources (that is, web server instances).

+When that capacity is no longer required, any individual resource can be safely terminated (after running tasks have been drained).
+Those resources do not need to be aware of the presence of their peers – all that is required is a way to distribute the workload to them.

+When it comes to user session data storage, the WordPress core is completely stateless because it relies on cookies that are stored in the client’s web browser.

+Session storage isn’t a concern unless you have installed any custom code (for example, a WordPress plugin) that instead relies on native PHP sessions.
+However, WordPress was originally designed to run on a single server.
+As a result, it stores some data on the server’s local file system.

+When running WordPress in a multi-server configuration, this creates a problem because there is inconsistency across web servers.
+For example, if a user uploads a new image, it is only stored on one of the servers.

+This demonstrates why we need to improve the default WordPress running configuration to move important data to shared storage.
+The best practice architecture has a database as a separate layer outside the web server and makes use of shared storage to store user uploads, themes, and plugins.